-A Summary of Student Engagement Results

-Student engagement represents two critical features of collegiate quality.
+Bloomsburg University of Pennsylvania A Summary of Student Engagement Results Student engagement represents two critical features of collegiate quality.
 The first is the amount of time and effort students put into their studies and other educationally purposeful activities.
 The second is how institutional resources, courses, and other learning opportunities facilitate student participation in activities that matter to student learning.
 NSSE surveys first-year and senior students to assess their levels of engagement and related information about their experience at your institution.
 Comparison Group The comparison group featured in this report is PASSHE See your Selected Comparison Groups report for details.

-This Snapshot is a concise collection of key findings from your institution's NSSE 2015 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2016 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Sets of items are grouped into ten Your students compared with PASSHE Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
+Engagement Indicators Sets of items are grouped into ten Your students compared with PASSHE Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
 At right are summary results for your institution.
 For details, see your Engagement Indicators report.
-Academic Challenge Higher-Order Learning Reflective & Integrative Learning Learning Strategies Key: Quantitative Reasoning Δ Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
-Learning with Peers Collaborative Learning Δ Your students' average was significantly \triangle higher ($p < .05$) with an effect size less than .3 in magnitude.
-Discussions with Diverse Others No significant difference.
-Experiences Student-Faculty Interaction Δ Your students' average was significantly lower ($p < .05$) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly Campus Environment Quality of Interactions V lower (p < .05) with an effect size at least.3 in magnitude.
-Supportive Environment Δ
+Academic Challenge Higher-Order Learning Reflective & Integrative Learning ∇ ∇ Learning Strategies ∇ Key: Quantitative Reasoning Your students' average was significantly \triangle higher ($p < .05$) with an effect size at least .3 in magnitude.
+Learning Collaborative Learning ∇ Your students' average was significantly \triangle higher ($p < .05$) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others ∇ No significant difference.
+Experiences Student-Faculty Interaction ∇ Your students' average was significantly lower ($p < .05$) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower $(p < .05)$ with an effect size at least .3 in magnitude.
+Campus Environment Quality of Interactions Supportive Environment High-Impact Practices

-High-Impact Practices

 Due to their positive associations with student learning and retention, special undergraduate opportunities are designated "high-impact."
 For more details and statistical comparisons, see your High-Impact Practices report.

-First-year

-Learning Community, Service-Learning, and Research w/Faculty

-Senior

-Learning Community, Service-Learning, Research w/Faculty, Internship, Study Abroad, and Culminating Senior Experience
+First-year Learning Community, Service-Learning, and Research w/Faculty Senior Learning Community, Service-Learning, Research w/Faculty, Internship, Study Abroad, and Culminating Senior Experience

+Bloomsburg University of Pennsylvania

 Academic Challenge: Additional Results

 The Academic Challenge theme contains four Engagement Indicators as well as several important individual items.
 The results presented here provide an overview of these individual items.
 For more information about the Academic Challenge theme, see your Engagement Indicators report.
 To further explore individual item results, see your Frequencies and Statistical Comparisons, the Major Field Report, the Online Institutional Report, or the Report Builder-Institution Version.

 Time Spent Preparing for Class